elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-behavioral-selection-influence-animal-populations.md

 url: /learn/psychology/questions/how-does-behavioral-selection-influence-animal-populations
 score: -1.0
 related_article1:
-    id: 165294
+    id: 165291
-    title: Describe the process of cultural transmission in animal behavior.
+    title: >-
+        What is the significance of distinguishing between proximate and ultimate causes in behavioral studies?
     subject: Psychology
-    url: /learn/psychology/questions/describe-the-process-of-cultural-transmission-in-animal-behavior
+    url: /learn/psychology/questions/what-is-the-significance-of-distinguishing-between-proximate-and-ultimate-causes-in-behavioral-studies
 related_article2:
-    id: 165296
+    id: 165314
-    title: How do variation and heritability contribute to differential survival in natural selection?
+    title: >-
+        What are the genetic bases and advantages of pack hunting behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-variation-and-heritability-contribute-to-differential-survival-in-natural-selection
+    url: /learn/psychology/questions/what-are-the-genetic-bases-and-advantages-of-pack-hunting-behavior
 related_article3:
-    id: 165288
+    id: 165312
-    title: How can understanding animal behavior be applied in research?
+    title: >-
+        Describe the process of ontogeny and its role in the development of behavior.
     subject: Psychology
-    url: /learn/psychology/questions/how-can-understanding-animal-behavior-be-applied-in-research
+    url: /learn/psychology/questions/describe-the-process-of-ontogeny-and-its-role-in-the-development-of-behavior
 related_article4:
-    id: 165310
+    id: 165314
+    title: >-
-    title: How do genetic and neurobiological changes contribute to the mechanism of behavior?
+        What are the genetic bases and advantages of pack hunting behavior?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-genetic-and-neurobiological-changes-contribute-to-the-mechanism-of-behavior
+    url: /learn/psychology/questions/what-are-the-genetic-bases-and-advantages-of-pack-hunting-behavior
 related_article5:
-    id: 165302
+    id: 165311
-    title: Explain the interaction between genetic factors and environmental influences on behavior.
+    title: >-
+        What is the influence of hormones on animal behavior?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-interaction-between-genetic-factors-and-environmental-influences-on-behavior
+    url: /learn/psychology/questions/what-is-the-influence-of-hormones-on-animal-behavior
 ---

 &nbsp;